 .For available instance types, the private IP addresses of instances are changed.

-For retired instance types, when a non-I/O optimized instance is changed into an I/O optimized instance, instance information (including the disk device names and software authorization codes) is changed together with the instance.
-On Linux instances, basic disks (
+For retired instance types, when a non-I/O optimized instance is changed into an I/O optimized instance, the disk device names and software authorization codes of the instance are changed together with the instance.
+On a Linux instance, basic disks (

 cloud